Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Dual-Pixel Facial Dataset

 In this section, we explain the construction of DP-oriented facial dataset.
-We first describe a ground-truth depth/normal acquisition process (\Sref{subsec:ground truth acquisition}), then explain the data configuration (\Sref{subsec:dataset configuration}), and details of capturing system (\Sref{subsec:hardware_setup}).
+Since defocus-disparity in DP images is highly sensitive to image resolution, our dataset should contain both high resolution and high quality ground truth depth.
+By considering these requirements, we first explain the data configuration (\Sref{subsec:dataset configuration}), details of capturing system (\Sref{subsec:hardware_setup}), and describe a ground-truth depth/normal acquisition process (\Sref{subsec:ground truth acquisition}).